kubeshop/tracetest/docs/docs/configuration/overview.md

 ## Trace Data Store Configuration Examples

 Examples of configuring Tracetest to access different data stores can be found in the [`examples` folder of the Tracetest GitHub repo](https://github.com/kubeshop/tracetest/tree/main/examples).
+Check out the [**Recipes**](../examples-tutorials/recipes.md) for guided walkthroughs of sample use cases.

 We will be adding new data stores over the next couple of months - [let us know](https://github.com/kubeshop/tracetest/issues/new/choose) any additional data stores you would like to see us support.